Chris Birchall

 Christopher Birchall CM (born 5 May 1984) is a former professional footballer who played as a midfielder.
-He scored 21 goals in 322 league and cup appearances in a 16-year professional career, and scored four goals in 44 international matches.
+He scored 21 goals in 322 league and cup appearances in a 16-year professional career and scored four goals in 44 international matches for Trinidad and Tobago.

 Forging his career with local club Port Vale, he earned worldwide recognition by playing at the 2006 FIFA World Cup for Trinidad and Tobago – the country of his mother's birth.
 His exploits led to a move up the leagues to Coventry City later that year.
 After short loan spells with Scottish side St Mirren and Carlisle United, he moved on to Brighton & Hove Albion.
 In 2009, he moved to the US to sign with MLS club LA Galaxy.
 Whilst with the Galaxy, the club were crowned Major League Soccer Western Conference champions in 2009 and 2011, and also captured a Supporters' Shield and MLS Cup double in 2011.
-He joined Columbus Crew for a six-month spell in May 2012.
-He rejoined Port Vale in January 2013, and helped the club to secure promotion out of League Two in 2012–13.
+He joined Columbus Crew for six months in May 2012.
+He rejoined Port Vale in January 2013 and helped the club to secure promotion out of League Two in 2012–13.
 He dropped into non-League in September 2016 by joining Kidsgrove Athletic.

 Club career

 Port Vale

 Birchall attended Alleyne's High School in Stone, Staffordshire, and started his career with Port Vale, having been associated with the Burslem based club since the age of nine.
-He made his debut under Brian Horton on 12 September 2001, replacing Neil Brisco 79 minutes into a 2–0 Second Round exit of the League Cup at Charlton Athletic's The Valley stadium.
-On 20 April 2002 he made his league debut, again replacing Brisco, this time in a 1–0 defeat by Brighton at Vale Park.
+He made his debut under Brian Horton on 12 September 2001, replacing Neil Brisco 79 minutes into a 2–0 Second round exit of the League Cup at Charlton Athletic's The Valley stadium.
+On 20 April 2002, he made his league debut, again replacing Brisco, this time in a 1–0 defeat by Brighton at Vale Park.

 He made two Second Division appearances in 2002–03, both away defeats.
-The teenager earned his first start on 18 October 2003, he was taken off at half-time for Ian Armstrong, as he watched his teammates lose 5–1 at home to Plymouth Argyle.
-He also played in both games of the club's First Round FA Cup struggle over minnows Ford United.
-In all he made thirteen appearances in 2003–04.
-It was throughout the 2004–05 campaign that Birchall showed his potential, scoring seven goals in 39 games.
+The teenager earned his first start on 18 October 2003; he was taken off at half-time for Ian Armstrong, as he watched his teammates lose 5–1 at home to Plymouth Argyle.
+He also played in both games of the club's First round FA Cup struggle over minnows Ford United.
+In all, he made 13 appearances in 2003–04.
+Throughout the 2004–05 campaign, Birchall showed his potential, scoring seven goals in 39 games.
 His first senior goal was a 76th-minute winner against Swindon Town on 19 October.
 He also scored a brace against Tranmere Rovers on 7 December in a 3–1 home win.
 At the end of the season he was voted the Young Player of the Year.
 Birchall scored twice in 32 appearances in the 2005–06 season.
-However one of them, a 22nd-minute winner over Bristol Rovers in the FA Cup, was enough to book the Vale a Third Round encounter with Doncaster Rovers, which left the club one win away from a lucrative encounter with Aston Villa at Villa Park.
+However, one of them, a 22nd-minute winner over Bristol Rovers in the FA Cup, was enough to book the Vale a Third round encounter with Doncaster Rovers, which left the club one win away from a lucrative encounter with Aston Villa at Villa Park.